Related

 We’ve seen similar controversy before, four years ago when Ledger launched the Nano X adding Bluetooth connectivity.
 Many then were worried about this broadcasting that there was a Ledger nearby to any other devices with Bluetooth, or thinking that the private key would leave the device over the connection whilst signing transactions (it doesn’t).
 Today this controversy has largely been forgotten, and the Nano X has gone on to be a popular device.

 Sure, there are Signing Device puritans for whom Ledger’s design choices are unacceptable, and only the ColdCard and those with similar principles like the Passport and SeedSigner will do.
-And they’re right, Bluetooth is an attack vector, as is ever conncting it to a computer via USB as you do with all Ledger models, as well as the Trezor, BitBox02 and others – even the ColdCard can be used over USB, though this is discouraged.
+And they’re right, Bluetooth is an attack vector, as is ever conncting it to a computer via USB as you do with all Ledger models, as well as the Trezor, BitBox02 and others – even the ColdCard can be used over USB, although discouraged.

 The ColdCard Hardware wallet, by Coinkite.

 The ColdCard is perhaps the high-water mark for key security, though that’s not a universally held opinion.
-It does many things right – it uses dual multi-vendor Secure Elements (SEs); encourages airgapped-use with disabled USB and NFC, only passing transactions to and from the device by physically moving a SD card around.
+It does many things right – it uses dual multi-vendor Secure Elements (‘SEs’); encourages airgapped-use with disabled USB and NFC, only passing transactions to and from the device by physically moving a SD card around.
 It comes in a tamper-proof bag; you have to get it direct from Coinkite; focussing on Bitcoin-only keeps it simpler; the firmware is on GitHub for anyone to view and verify; there are half a dozen or so decoy and trap security features you can use.
 Basically, there’s a laundry list of security features that add complexity, but bring with them extra protection.

-But then, the ColdCard is also not for everyone.
+So of-course, the ColdCard is also not for everyone.
 Its no-compromise approach to security does make it less forgiving, and easier to mess-up for yourself.
 A super-paranoid maximally secure ColdCard setup guide runs to around thirty separate steps (the list is in the afterword if you’re interested).

 Maybe it is for you?